 - Loss-in-value of property: Property settlement for loss in the value of property is usually non-taxable if it is lower than the adjusted basis of your property.
 If it is greater, the surplus amount is taxable.

 - Health Insurance Marketplace: If there is an increase in your income due to punitive damages, do inform the Marketplace about it to help them understand your tax liability.

 In some cases, you may have two claims against the defendant, and only one of them might be related to personal injury.
 In this situation, you may want to clearly state in the settlement agreement how much amount relates to the personal injury claim and how much to the other claim.
 This should be ensured if your personal injury claim is higher than the non-personal injury claim.

+In these cases, the guidance of a personal injury lawyer is invaluable.
+Your attorney can help clearly delineate which aspects of your settlement are related to a personal injury case, and which aspects are not.
 This clear and specific allocation of the settlement amount will let the IRS know about what is and isn’t taxable in the settlement, should they challenge the verdict.

 How a Hawaii Personal Injury Lawyer Can Help

 An experienced lawyer has dealt with every aspect of personal injury cases and knows how the IRS works with respect to taxing settlements.
 Having a good personal injury lawyer in your corner will ensure that your rights and interests are always protected.

 They can also negotiate a suitable settlement for your injuries.
 Additionally, they can efficiently resolve your queries about how your personal injury settlement can be subjected to taxes in Hawaii.